gtap-dev/php/README.md

 Foo::bar($arg2, $arg3);
 ~~~

-Argument lists MAY be split across multiple lines, where each subsequent line
+Argument lists may be split across multiple lines, where each subsequent line
 is indented once.
-When doing so, the first item in the list MUST be on the
+When doing so, the first item in the list must be on the
-next line, and there MUST be only one argument per line.
+next line, and there must be only one argument per line.
 A single argument being
 split across multiple lines (as might be the case with an anonymous function or
 array) does not constitute splitting the argument list itself.